angular-es/Angular-es/aio-es/content/guide/visual-studio-2015.md

 To install the latest version of TypeScript:

- * Download and install the latest [TypeScript for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48593),
+ * Descargar and install the latest [TypeScript for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48593),

  * OR install it with npm: `npm install -g typescript@latest`.